-To indicate statewide articulated courses on a student's AAR, use special course explanation code "A".

-- Courses taken in the eighth grade (8th) will not be eligible for Advanced Technical Credit. - All high school courses must include enhanced content equivalent to the college courses indicated, and are a minimum of one (1) high school credit unless otherwise noted. - Teachers approved for ATC courses must hold a baccalaureate degree in the teaching discipline, or a minimum of an associate degree and demonstrated competencies directly related to the subject area to fulfill SACS requirements.
+Marketing Effective School Year 2015-2016 To indicate statewide articulated cou urses on a student's AAR, use special course explanation code "A". uence may be taken at any grade level (9-12) as long as the final course d coherent sequence is taken in grade 11 or 12.
+Courses taken in the eighth grade (8th) will not be eligible for Advanced Technical Credit.
+All high school courses must include enhanced content equivalent to the college courses indicated, and are a minimum of one (1) high school credit unless otherwise noted. old a baccalaureate degree in the teaching discipline, or a minimum of an associate degree and to the subject area to fulfill SACS requirements.
 High School Course College WECM Equivalent Marketing Dynamics (2 credits) (MKTGDYN) 13034700 Principles of Marketing MRKG 1311 (MRKG 1011 CEU) Course Outcomes: Identify the marketing mix components; explain the environmental factors which influence consumer and organizational decision-making processes; and outline a marketing plan.
-Entrepreneurship (1 credit) (ENTREP) 13034400 Small Business Management/Entrepreneurship BUSG 2309 (BUSG 2009 CEU) , , , , , , , , , , , , , , , , , , , , Course Outcomes: Identify management skills for a small business; outline issues related to choosing a business, obtaining a return on investment; and create a business plan.
+Entrepreneurship (1 credit) (ENTREP) 13034400 Small Business Management/Entrepreneurship BUSG 2309 (BUSG 2009 CEU) Course Outcomes: Identify management skills for a small business; outline issues related to choosing a business, obtaining a return on investment; and create a business plan.

-Science, Technology, Engineering and Mathematics Effective School Year 2013-2014

-To indicate statewide articulated courses on a student's AAR, use special course explanation code "A".

-- Courses taken in the eighth grade (8th) will not be eligible for Advanced Technical Credit. - All high school courses must include enhanced content equivalent to the college courses indicated, and are a minimum of one (1) high school credit unless otherwise noted. - Teachers approved for ATC courses must hold a baccalaureate degree in the teaching discipline, or a minimum of an associate degree and demonstrated competencies directly related to the subject area to fulfill SACS requirements.
+Science, Technology, Engineering and Mathematics Effective School Year 2015-2016 To indicate statewide articulated courses on a student's AAR, use special course explanation code "A". e may be taken at any grade level (9-12) as long as the final course herent sequence is taken in grade 11 or 12.
+Courses taken in the eighth grade (8th) will not be eligible for Advanced Technical Credit.
+All high school courses must include enhanced content equivalent to the college courses indicated, and are a minimum of one (1) high school credit unless otherwise noted.
+Teachers approved for ATC courses must hold a baccalaureate degree in the teaching discipline, or a minimum of an associate degree and demonstrated competencies directly related to the subject area to fulfill SACS requirements.
+High School Course College WECM Equivalent Electronics (1 credit) 13036800 (ELECTRO) Electricity Principles CETT 1302/1402 (CETT 1002 CEU) Course Outcomes: Identify basic principles of electricity (A/C and D/C), voltage, current, and circuitry; apply Ohm's law to electrical calculations; use test equipment to measure continuity voltage, and current values; and use electrical safety practices.
+Advanced Electronics (2 credits) 13036900-(ADVELECT) Required Prerequisite: Fundamentals of Electronics CETT 1307/1407(CETT 1007) Course Outcome: Build and test circuits using analog and digital components; Electronics visually identify components and component values; build and test series and parallel resistive circuits; check resistors, diodes, and transistors using a multimeter.

-demonstrated competencies directly related to the High School Course College WECM Equivalent oonogoom =qanaaan Electronics (1credit) Electricity Principles CETT 1402 (CETT 1002 CEU) 13036800 (ELECTRO) Course Outcomes: Identify basic principles of electricity (A/C and D/C), voltage, current, and circuitry; apply Ohm's law to electrical calculations; use test equipment to measure continuity voltage, and current values; and use electrical safety practices.
-OR Instrumentation Test Equipment INTC 1207 or INTC 1307 (INTC 1007 CEU) Course Outcomes: Select, set up, and use test and measurement tools; analyze measurement results; identify test instrument limitations and parameters; and demonstrate proper safety procedures.
-Engineering Design and Presentation (1 credit) Technical Drafting DFTG 1305 or DFTG 1405 (DFTG 1005 CEU) 13036500 (ENGDSPR) Course Outcomes: Create technical sketches, geometric constructions, orthographic projections, pictorial/sectional views, dimension drawings, and apply lettering techniques.
+Engineering Design and Presentation (1 credit) 13036500 (ENGDSPR) Technical Drafting DFTG 1305 or DFTG 1405 (DFTG 1005 CEU) Enhancement: Apply lettering techniques.
+Course Outcomes: Create technical sketches, geometric constructions, orthographic projections, pictorial/sectional views, dimension drawings, and apply lettering techniques.
 OR Basic Computer-Aided Drafting DFTG 1309 or DFTG 1409 (DFTG 1009 CEU) Course Outcomes: Identify terminology and basic functions used with CAD software; use CAD hardware and software to create, organize, display, and plot/print working drawings; and use file management techniques.